CSCAR/workshop-stata-intro/stata_markdown/05-programming.md

 ~~~~

 The "pop2000" data contains data from the 2000 census, broken down by age and gender.
 The values are in total counts, lets say instead we want
 percentages by gender.
-For example, what percentage of asians in age 25-29 are male?
+For example, what percentage of Asians in age 25-29 are male?
 We could generate this manually.

 ~~~~
 <<dd_do>>